catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-## Who are content styles for?
+## A small suggestion

 ---

-Defined by admins / designers

-use at your own risk is "ok"

----

-Used in the page editor by users

-should be self explanatory and fool proof

----

-How do we enpower users
+How do we allow users to build helpful pages

-to create more complex layouts

-on brand without confusion?

----

-## A small suggestion
+using pre-designed elements

+with less risks of user error inside the page editor?

 ---